 How Many Books Does the Average Person Read?

-The average number of books each person read over the course of a year was 12…but that number is inflated by the most avid readers.
+The average number of books each person read over the course of a year was 12, but the most avid readers inflate that number.
 The most frequently reported number was 4 books per year.
 Of course, there’s plenty of variation among demographics.
 Certain groups read more, or less, than the country as a whole.
 Here’s what the data showed:

 One notable aspect of the data is that people tend to read less as they age.
 Fully 80 percent of 18–29-year-olds reported reading at least one book, compared to 69 percent of seniors (65+).

 Americans don’t read as much as most other countries

 Oh no!
 The ugly truth is that Americans as a whole lag behind most of the rest of the world when it comes to reading books.
 Are we too busy playing Candy Crush or posting on Facebook and Twitter to crack an actual paper spine?
 Maybe.

 The map below, reprinted in The Paris Review, shows that Indian people actually spend the most time in-between pages, followed closely by the Thai and Chinese.
 Americans are slackers compared to these countries, spending just a little more than half the time reading that our Indian counterparts do.

 CEOs tend to be voracious readers